What to

 choosing a rug

-Size & Shape
+Size

-Style
+Size & Style

 When it comes to style, decide whether you want a statement rug or something to blend in.
 For a harmonious room, look for a rug with a muted design that incorporates colors from the general palette of the space.
 For a more striking effect, consider modern rugs with bold patterns, prints or textures that feature your room’s accent colors.
 Our array of area rugs includes everything from minimalist rugs to patterned rugs, with a wide assortment of colors and textures.
-Our vintage Anatolian rugs, Bauhaus-inspired contemporary designs and abstract area rugs are offered in a range of sizes to suit a variety of spaces—and interior tastes.

 Quality